 Hinting at the troubles the series would encounter once it hit the air, early press about It’s A Man’s World suggests reporters had some difficulty categorizing the show.
 It was referred to as a comedy series, an adventure series as well as a comedy-adventure series.

-In late May, Broadcasting reported that Procter & Gamble would sponsor the series on an alternate-week basis, with additional time remaining to be sold .
-In June, Thomas Leeming & Co. had signed on for 26 weeks of the series .
+In late May, Broadcasting reported that Procter & Gamble had been signed to sponsor the series on an alternate-week basis, with additional time remaining to be sold .
+In June, Thomas Leeming & Co. signed on for 26 weeks of the series .
 And in July, Chesebrough-Pond’s Inc. bought participation in the series as well .
-NBC announced in late July that it would be cutting back its compensation to affiliates and, to help lessen the blow, would try to make two minutes for station time available in a pair of prime time series: The Wide Country and It’s A Man’s World .
+When NBC announced in late July that it would be cutting back its compensation to affiliates and, to help lessen the blow, would try to make two minutes for station time available in a pair of prime time series: The Wide Country and It’s A Man’s World .

 The series was set in the fictional small college town of Cordella, Ohio.
-Glenn Corbett starred as 22-year-old Wes Macauley, who was working his way through college as a gas station attendant while looking after his 14-year-old brother Howie (played by Mike Burns).
-Their parents had been killed in a car accident and Wes was left to take care of his little brother.
+Glenn Corbett starred as 22-year-old Wes Macauley, who was attending Cordella College while working as a gas station attendant.
+He was also caring for his 14-year-old brother Howie (played by Mike Burns); their parents had been killed in a car accident prior to the start of the series.

-Living with Wes and Howie on the houseboat was another college student Tom DeWitt (played by Ted Bessell), who went by Tom-Tom.
-He was from Chicago and came from a wealthy family but flouted their expectations and decided to go to school in Cordella rather than the big city.
+Living with Wes and Howie on the houseboat was another college student named Tom DeWitt (played by Ted Bessell).
+His nickname was Tom-Tom and he grew up in Chicago as part of a wealthy family.
+He flouted their expectations and decided to go to school in Cordella rather than the big city.
 In the series premiere, Wes, Howie and Tom-Tom meet Vern Hodges (played by Randy Boone), a carefree guitarist from North Carolina who wants to become a folk singer and get rich.
 Instead, he winds up moving into the houseboat in the second episode.